wasp-lang/wasp-bot/README.md

 Both are needed to run bot locally, but only PostHog API key is needed to run just analytics locally.

+Also, if you want to use the S3 storage to store the cache file, fill in the S3 credentials as well.
+This is useful if you want to test the S3 storage locally.

 ### Installation

 Run `npm install` for the first time or after any changes in npm deps.